nalsi/curriculum_vitae/curriculum_vitae_Kai_20171207.md

 **Refereed Journal Papers**

+  * **Li, K.** & Yan, E. (2018).
+Co-mention network of R packages: Scientific impact and clustering structure. *Journal of Informetrics*, 12(1), 87-100.
+  * **Li, K.**, Rollins, J., & Yan, E. (2017).
+Web of Science use in published research and review papers 1997–2017: a selective, dynamic, cross-domain, content-based analysis.
+Scientometrics, 1–20. https://doi.org/10.1007/s11192-017-2622-5
   * **Li, K.**, Yan, E., & Feng, Y. (2017).
 How is R cited in research outputs?
-Structure, impacts, and citation standard.
-Journal of Informetrics, 11(4), 989–1002.
+Structure, impacts, and citation standard. *Journal of Informetrics*, 11(4), 989–1002.
   * Zhao, M., Yan, E., & **Li, K.** (2017).
-Data set mentions and citations: A content analysis of full-text publications.
-Journal of the Association for Information Science and Technology, n/a-n/a. https://doi.org/10.1002/asi.23919
+Data set mentions and citations: A content analysis of full-text publications. *Journal of the Association for Information Science and Technology*, n/a-n/a. https://doi.org/10.1002/asi.23919

 **Refereed Conference Papers**